-Associate of Applied Science Degree Program Completion Time: 70 weeks, Seven Quarters Program is offered at Rogers and Springfield campuses.
+Associate of Applied Science Degree Program Completion Time: 70 weeks, Seven Quarters

+Program is offered at Rogers and Springfield campuses to include online.

 Prepares students for end-user support of microcomputers and software applications and enhances problem-solving skills while maintaining a high degree of customer service.
 Program is structured with Microsoft emphasis.